What’s The Difference Between Acid Reflux, Heartburn, And GERD?

 GERD symptoms are most often worse at night when the person is lying down, especially if they have recently eaten.

-There can be several things that contribute to GERD and its cause varies from person to person.
-Certain factors can make someone more likely to develop GERD such as being overweight or obese, pregnancy, drinking alcohol, smoking, or taking certain medications.
+There can be several things that contribute to GERD, and its cause varies from person to person.
+Certain factors can make someone more likely to develop GERD, such as being overweight or obese, pregnant, drinking alcohol, smoking, or taking certain medications.

 For a chronic condition like GERD, treatment will need to be regular and consistent.
 If you are diagnosed with GERD, your doctor will counsel you on appropriate treatments.
 The recommended treatments for GERD generally fall into three categories: medication, lifestyle changes, and surgery.

-At Birmingham Gastroenterology Associates, we have 14 board-certified gastroenterologists that can diagnose and treat a wide range of disorders and diseases of the digestive tract.
-So, if you’re still asking yourself “what is the difference between heartburn, acid reflux, and GERD?” we can provide you with answers.
+At Birmingham Gastroenterology Associates, we have numerous board-certified gastroenterologists who can diagnose and treat a wide range of disorders and diseases of the digestive tract.
+So, if you’re still asking yourself, “What is the difference between heartburn, acid reflux, and GERD?”
+We can provide you with answers.
 To make an appointment to have your condition evaluated, diagnosed, or treated, call us at (205) 271-8000.